w3c/wai-tutorials/source/images/informative.html.erb.md

 ## Images conveying an impression or emotion
 {:.ex}

 This photograph shows a smiling family group.
-It is a stock image so the individuals do not need to be identified.
-It is being used to give the impression that the website or the company it represents is family-friendly.
+It's a stock image so the individuals do not need to be identified.
+It's being used to give the impression that the website or the company it represents is family-friendly.
 The text alternative is “We're family-friendly” as this best describes the intended impression.